mlip-cmu/book/04-when-to-use-machine-learning.md

 <figcaption>

-Example of automated personalized music recommendations “Made For You” offered as multiple curated playlists for each subscriber in Spotify.
+Example of automated personalized music recommendations “Made For You” offered as multiple curated playlists for each subscriber in Spotify. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>